witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ---
 ## Test Plan

-Jest was used to do testing.
+- Jest was used to do testing.
+- Tests will be made for functions after they are coded so we can test them before deployment.